-The Minutes of the Annual Stockholders' Meeting (ASM) held on June 22, 2020 was posted on the Company's website: http://www.premiumleisurecorp.com/investor-relations/disclosures/other-reports within twenty-four (24) hours from adjournment of the meeting.
-Copies of the Minutes of the ASM held on June 22, 2020 are available for inspection during office hours at the office of the Corporate Secretary and will also be made available during this year's ASM.
+The Minutes of the Annual Stockholders' Meeting (ASM) held on June 22, 2020 was posted on the Company's website: https://premiumleisurecorp.com/investor-relations/disclosures/other-reports within twenty-four (24) hours from adjournment of the meeting.
+Copies of the Minutes of the ASM held on June 22, 2020 are available for inspection during office hours at the office of the Corporate Secretary.
 The results of last year's ASM were also timely disclosed to the Philippine Stock Exchange, Inc. (PSE) and the Securities and Exchange Commission (SEC).
 The Minutes are subject to stockholders' approval during this year's stockholders' meeting.